USRSE/usrse.github.io/_posts/2022-06-22-community-meeting-financial-group-blog-report.md

    * ACM HPC-SIG ([High Performance Computing Special Interest Group](https://dl.acm.org/sig/sighpc)).
 An example of being a part of a larger umbrella.
    * SIAM ([Society of Industrial and Applied Mathematics](https://www.siam.org)).
 Professional organization that holds traditional conferences and serves as a vehicle for professional, career affirming activities.
    * [The Carpentries](https://carpentries.org/).
 Has a train-the-trainer and education model, with institutional memberships model.
-   * https://www.digitalinclusion.org/join/.
+   * NDIA ([National Digital Inclusion Alliance](https://www.digitalinclusion.org)).
 Has a membership fee model primarily tied to strengthening a sense of community.
 It offers tiered services that distinguish between members and non-members.

 ### Question: